 For more information, watch the Fabric Routing video from the Enterasys Robust Data Center Interconnect Solutions webinar.

-I’ve blogged about the need for optimal L3 forwarding across the whole data center almost a year ago when I introduced it as one of the interesting requirements in Data Center Fabrics webinar.
-A year later, there are still only a few companies that can deliver this functionality.
+I’ve blogged about the need for optimal L3 forwarding across the whole data center in 2012 when I introduced it as one of the interesting requirements in Data Center Fabrics webinar.
+Years later, the concept became one of the cornerstones of modern EVPN fabrics, but there are still only a few companies that can deliver this functionality in a more traditional environment.

 Keith sent me a set of Mobile ARP questions, starting with “What’s your view on using Mobile ARP in a large enterprise?”